-If, on the other hand, the analysis runs the program and studies what the program performs given various input (or test cases), that is called dynamic analysis.
-A dynamic analysis can either study the results of the program or a trace of the program, which may include the sequence of method calls, field accesses, etc. Dynamic analyses are also very helpful in finding information about a program and, often, can be more accurate and faster than static analyses.
+If, on the other hand, the analysis runs the program and studies what the program performs given various inputs (or test cases), that is called dynamic analysis.
+Dynamic analysis can either study the program’s results or a trace of the program, which may include the sequence of method calls, field accesses, etc. Dynamic analyses are also beneficial in finding information about a program and, often, can be more accurate and faster than static analyses.
 However, dynamic analysis is dependent on the test suite, i.e., the input to the studied program, whereas static analyses are independent of such input.
-As such, there is a trade-off between the two kinds of analyses and often times can be used in conjunction.
+Thus, there is a trade-off between the two kinds of analyses and, oftentimes, can be used in conjunction.

 Since much of my research pertains to program transformation, of which the source code is required as input, I mainly deal with static analysis.
 Unlike a compiler, however, a general program transformation may not always transform programs between language levels.
 In fact, such a transformation may transform a program from a high-level language to a program in the same language.
-In this case, the meaning (or semantics) of the program remains the same but the text has changed.
-This is called a refactoring.
+In this case, the program’s meaning (or semantics) remains the same, but the text has changed.
+This is called refactoring.

-Refactoring is performed for different reasons but the main being to improve the structure of a program or to migrate the program to use new language features.
+Refactoring is performed for different reasons, but the main being to improve a program’s structure or migrate the program to use new language features.
 Refactoring: Improving the Design of Existing is a great book that contains many common refactorings, i.e., ways to improve existing software.
-Refactoring to Design Patterns talks about refactorings that involving existing software by introducing design patterns, or “best practices” for software development (a great book related to patterns is Design Patterns: Elements of Reusable Object-Oriented Software.
+Refactoring to Design Patterns talks about refactorings involving existing software by introducing design patterns or “best practices” for software development (a great book related to patterns is Design Patterns: Elements of Reusable Object-Oriented Software.

 Note that while the above resources describe program transformation, the steps portrayed are manual.
 Automated refactorings, one of the main focuses of my research, are programs that perform the refactorings automatically (or sometimes semi-automatically, occasionally needing help from the developer).
 Many automated refactorings have not only the program text as input but also additional input.
-For example, a rename refactoring requires not only the original program but the entity to be renamed and what the new name should be.
+For example, a rename refactoring requires the original program, the entity to be renamed, and what the new name should be.
 Moreover, many automated refactorings are manifested as plug-ins into integrated development environments (IDEs), like Eclipse and NetBeans.